elazar/resume/README.md

 **Senior Consultant (Remote) - November 2008 to February 2010**

-* Performed project audits for clients including evaluation of design and implementation of PHP source code using the Kohana Framework, MySQL database schemas, unit tests, documentation, and adherence to coding standards
+* Performed project audits for clients including evaluation of design and implementation of PHP source code using Kohana, MySQL database schemas, unit tests, documentation, and adherence to coding standards
 * Instructed online training courses covering RIA development with PHP and YUI, Zend Framework, and Magento
 * Developed a variety of data analysis solutions to assist in the migration of existing static web sites to content management systems including WordPress and Drupal
 * Conducted a data analysis project on a telecom intranet that included frequency and recency of access as well as various textual analyses